Technology Guide for Dual Projector Room with Lecture Capture (v1.1)

 - Lectern PC

-- Storage drawer with wireless microphone and spare batteries
+- Storage drawer with wireless lapel microphone , rechargeable batteries and battery charger

 - Monitor for left projector